Deaf/Hard of Hearing and Visual Impairment Services

-MARESA hearing and vision consultants work in collaboration with school staff to offer students with hearing and visual impairments with the best access to tools and training to achieve educational goals.
+MARESA deaf/hard of hearing and vision consultants work in collaboration with school staff to offer students with hearing and visual impairments with the best access to tools and training to achieve educational goals.

-The Consultant for the Hearing Impaired provides direct services to hearing impaired students that are supportive of special education or general education teachers, as well as provides consultation to educational personnel on behalf of the hearing impaired students.
-The consultant also manages the assistive equipment necessary for students, provides sign language training for school staff and prepares staff to take the Educational Interpreter Performance Assessment (EIPA).
+The Consultant for the Hearing Impaired provides direct services to hearing impaired students that are supportive of special education or general education teachers, as well as provides consultation to educational personnel on behalf of the deaf/hard of hearing students.
+The consultant also manages the assistive equipment necessary for students.

 - Alexander Graham Bell Association for the Deaf and Hard of Hearing ~ www.agbell.org